Funerals

 Suggested Funeral Readings

-**Non-Scripture readings cannot be read in place of these readings,
+Non-Scripture readings cannot be read in place of these readings.

 NOTE: If you click on the reading it will open so that you can read the whole scripture verse.

-Old Testament
+Old Testament (Select One)

 - 2 Maccabees 12.43-46 “…he made atonement for the dead…”